fluent/fluent-bit-docs/pipeline/outputs/http.md

 Another approach we also support is the sending the original message tag in a configurable header.
 It's up to the receiver to do what it wants with that header field: parse it and use it as the tag for example.

-To configure this behaviour, add this config:
+To configure this behavior, add this config:

 ```text
 [OUTPUT]